privacycg/requestStorageAccessFor/README.md

        */
        let img = document.createElement('img');

-       // CORS would be required for the SameSite=None cookies to be attached.
+       // SAH would be required for the SameSite=None cookies to be attached.
-       // This helps protect the embeddee from attacks by the embedder. img.crossOrigin = 'use-credentials';
+       // This helps protect the embeddee from attacks by the embedder. img.src='https://rws-member2.example/profile_pic.png';

-       img.src='https://rws-member2.example/profile_pic.png';
        document.body.appendChild(img);
      )